BRYN4444/HitmanRoulette/README.md

 # ABOUT

-Hitman Roulette is a tool that aims to give new ideas on how to complete missions in the latest Hitman trilogy of games by giving a set of random guidelines to follow when playing.
+Hitman Roulette generates a set of random guidelines to follow when playing the HITMAN "World of Assassination" trilogy.
 It randomizes things such as mission entry and exit points, elimination method and worn disguise, generic and mission specific variables, and even targets for Contracts Mode.

 [The original Hitman Roulette](https://thekotti.github.io/about.html) (created by [TheKotti](https://twitter.com/TheKotti)) is a more straight forward version that also works with Hitman: Blood Money.

 ## How To Use

-To initiate a roll of the Roulette, select "Issue Roulette" on the main page.
-Use the Undo or Redo buttons that appear at the top of that page to move between generated Roulettes.
-Save your Roulette as a Textfile using the "Export Roulette" option, again on this page, but in the bottom right corner.
+To initiate a roll of the Roulette, click "Issue Roulette" on the main page.
+Use the Undo or Redo arrow buttons that appear at the top to move between generated Roulettes.
+Save your Roulette as a Textfile using the "Export Roulette" button, also shown on the main page.

-All missions from the trilogy are pulled into the Roulette by default, so go to "Select Missions" above to untoggle any missions you're missing or just the ones you don't like.
+Most missions from the trilogy are pulled into the Roulette by default.
+Through the "Select Missions" option, you can untoggle any missions you're missing or just the ones you don't like.

-After that, the options under "Roulette Settings" allow you to alter what the Roulette surfaces.
-You can get more than the regular targets ("Mission Mode Roulette") by choosing "Contract Mode Roulette".
+"Roulette Settings" allow you to change what the Roulette surfaces: You can get more than the regular targets by choosing "Contract Mode Roulette".
 Dial in the difficulty by toggling "Kill Requirements" like disguises or weapons you'll need to wear or use, "Extra Requirements" like one more objective or sets of complications, and "Gameplay Challenges" that force you to change how you play.

 To quickly return the Roulette Settings back to default, preform a hard refresh of the page.